-If your current property or future home has K&T wiring, you need to consider the pros and cons.
+Consider the pros and cons if your current property or future home has K&T wiring.
 In this blog, you will learn about the current challenges and safety issues with this type of electrical system and how it can impact your Ontario home insurance.

 In the early 1900s and 1940s, knob and tube wiring were less expensive than other methods of electricity in homes.
 The name comes from the ceramic insulators that support the wires around bends and beams around the house.
 It is also more common in buildings with 60-amp service.